 Along historic Highway 49 in Northern California, you’ll be delighted to find a chain of quaint towns that continue to maintain the 1800’s vibe to this day.
-Historically, many of these towns arose instantaneously in a matter of weeks to accommodate the droves of miners in seek of the fortunes from the gold rush.
+Historically, many of these mining towns arose instantaneously in a matter of weeks to accommodate the droves of miners in seek of the fortunes from the gold rush.

 Many of these towns are still living, breathing towns that have evolved to serve local communities and tourists alike.
 Who doesn’t like gold panning activities, horse-drawn carriages, old-fashioned ice cream and candy shops, and historical buildings brimming with history?